mfinelli/puppet-nsd/README.md

 request should be against the [develop](https://github.com/mfinelli/puppet-nsd/tree/develop) branch.
 Please add your name below and to the authors section of any file that you modify.
+While not required, it would be nice if you wrote test cases for any functionality that you add.

 ## Authors